Diplomatic & Official Visas for Djibouti

 In most cases, these visas are issued free of charge, but it is advisable to confirm with the Djiboutian embassy or consulate handling the application.

-Yes, diplomatic visa holders are entitled to privileges and immunities under the Vienna Convention on Diplomatic Relations.
-Official visa holders may receive some privileges but are subject to local regulations while in Djibouti.
+Yes, Diplomatic visa holders receive full privileges and immunities under the Vienna Convention, while official visa holders may receive limited privileges and must follow local laws in Djibouti.

 Loading...